enadzan/enadzan.github.io/index.md

 MassiveJobs.NET is an open-source library for simple, fast distributed background processing for .NET applications.
 Distributed processing is implemented using the RabbitMQ server.
 The library allows easy scale-out by deploying multiple instances of your application on multiple machines.

+__MassiveJobs.NET is still in pre-release.
+However, we invite you to try it out and report any issues you may find.__

+MassiveJobs.NET is inspired by [Sidekiq library for Ruby](https://sidekiq.org/).

 ### Why?

 #### Queue isolation